-7-1.06H Primary Coverage
+7-1.06H PRIMARY COVERAGE

-Your insurance coverage must be primary insurance as respects the County, its officers, officials, employees and volunteers.
-Any insurance or self-insurance maintained by the County, its officers, officials, employees or volunteers will be in excess of your insurance and will not contribute with it.
+Your insurance coverage must be primary insurance as respects the County, its officers, officials, employees and volunteers and the State of California.
+Any insurance or self-insurance maintained by the County, its officers, officials, employees, volunteers or State of California, must be in excess of the your insurance and will not contribute with it.

-7-1.06l Premium Payments
+7-1.06I PREMIUM PAYMENTS